Where Is the Feeling?: Background and composition

-Originally, "Where Is the Feeling?" was recorded by Within a Dream in 1993.
-While working on Minogue's self-titled fifth studio album, it was suggested that if anyone had any good ideas for covers.
-Dave Seaman, a member of British duo Brothers in Rhythm, felt the song was a "perfect fit" for the record.
-Frankie Knuckles and David Morales' classic musical elements influenced the duo when they produced the track, adding live piano, guitar and percussion to the song, making it a "classic extended version".
+Originally, "Where Is the Feeling?" was recorded by the group Within a Dream in 1993.
+While working on Minogue's self-titled fifth studio album, it was asked if anyone had ideas for a cover song.
+Dave Seaman, a member of British duo Brothers in Rhythm and producer of the song, felt it was a "perfect fit" for the record.
+Frankie Knuckles and David Morales' works influenced the duo when they produced the track, adding live piano, guitar and percussion to the song, making it a "classic extended version".
 An acoustic version of "Where Is the Feeling?" was also produced for an acoustic EP at the time, but was never released; it later appeared on the expanded edition of Kylie Minogue, released in 2003.

-"Where Is the Feeling?" was initially planned to be released as the second single from Kylie Minogue, but "Put Yourself in My Place" was selected instead.
-The song was then scheduled for an April 1995 release, but was delayed while Minogue completed filming Bio-Dome (1996) in the United States.
-It was released in the United Kingdom on 10 July 1995 as the third and final single from the album, by Deconstruction and Mushroom Records, seven months after the release of the second single.
-It featured a re-recorded version remixed by Brothers in Rhythm.
+"Where Is the Feeling?" was first released in Japan through Deconstruction Records on 21 September 1994, serving as the album's lead single there instead of "Confide in Me", which was not released in Japan.
+Worldwide, it initially planned to be released as the second single from Kylie Minogue, but "Put Yourself in My Place" was selected instead.
+The song was then scheduled for a March 1995 release, but was delayed while Minogue completed filming Bio-Dome (1996) in the United States.
+It was released in the United Kingdom on 10 July 1995 as the third and final single from the album by Deconstruction, eight months after the release of the second single.
+It features a re-recorded version remixed by Brothers in Rhythm.
+In Australia, the single was released through Mushroom Records on 14 August 1995.

 The album version of "Where Is the Feeling?" was written by Wilf Smarties and Jayn Hanna, and produced by Brothers in Rhythm.
 It was recorded and mixed by Paul Wright and Niall Flynn at Sarm West Studios in London.
 Musically, the song is described as a handbag house song with elements of disco and acid jazz.
 Quentin Harrison of Blogcritics noted its "classic disco feel echoed British acts like The Brand New Heavies, Jamiroquai and Incognito".
-The remixed version for the single release was described by reviewers as an ambient song with elements of trip hop, featuring spoken vocals by Minogue, as well as heavy use of an orchestra.
+The remixed version for the single release was described by reviewers as an ambient song with elements of trip hop, featuring spoken vocals by Minogue, as well as the use of an orchestra.
 According to Herald Express' Gareth George, in the remix Minogue utters "breathlessly whispering sexy come-ons over a pleasant enough ambient groove."
 It also received new lyrics: "Detached and vulnerable / The world on my shoulders...If only I could laugh in the face of irony / Safe in the knowledge of our eternal love".